Subchapter D. ABATEMENT OF INVESTIGATION

 (b) Representation by counsel.
 The verified statement under subsection (a) shall indicate whether or not the attorney has consulted or followed the advice of counsel (naming such counsel, if any) in connection with the decision to resign.

-(1) upon order by the Supreme Court,
+(1) upon order of the Supreme Court;

-(2) pursuant to an express written waiver by the attorney,
+(2) pursuant to an express written waiver by the attorney;

-(3) upon a request of another jurisdiction for purposes of a reciprocal disciplinary proceeding,
+(3) upon a request of another jurisdiction for purposes of a reciprocal disciplinary proceeding;

-(4) upon a request by the Pennsylvania Client Security Fund Board pursuant to Enforcement Rule 521(a) (relating to cooperation with Disciplinary Board), or
+(4) upon a request by the Pennsylvania Client Security Fund Board pursuant to Enforcement Rule 521(a) (relating to cooperation with Disciplinary Board); or

-(5) when the resignation is based on an order of temporary suspension from the practice of law entered by the Court either pursuant to Enforcement Rule 208(f)(1) (relating to emergency temporary suspension orders and related relief) or pursuant to Enforcement Rule 214 (relating to attorneys convicted of crimes).
+(5) when the resignation is based on an order of temporary suspension from the practice of law entered by the Court either pursuant to Enforcement Rule 208(f) (relating to emergency temporary suspension orders and related relief) or pursuant to Enforcement Rule 214 (relating to a criminal proceeding).

 Source

 The provisions of this § 87.73 amended March 6, 1981, effective March 7, 1981, 11 Pa.B.
 782; amended March 10, 1989, effective March 11, 1989, 19 Pa.B.
 952; amended April 21, 1989, effective April 22, 1989, 19 Pa.B.
 1719; amended August 5, 2005, effective immediately, 35 Pa.B.
 4301; amended February 24, 2006, effective immediately, 36 Pa.B.
 929; amended May 29, 2009, effective May 30, 2009, 39 Pa.B.
-2687.
-Immediately preceding text appears at serial pages (317715) to (317716).
+2687; amended January 30, 2015, effective March 2, 2015, 45 Pa.B.
+544; amended April 18, 2019, effective in 30 days from date of publication, 49 Pa.B.
+5552; amended April 29, 2022, effective in 30 days from date of publication, 52 Pa.B.
+2581.
+Immediately preceding text appears at serial pages (397812) to (397814).

 § 87.74.
 Discipline on consent.